 Entering and Exiting States

-Trigger state changes for an actor using Gameplay Tags
+Trigger state changes for an actor using Gameplay Tags or state classes.

 -